| row-start col-md-7 #top-section top-section #about-section no-pad-bottom-section |

 Innovation and technology adoption: Japan is a high-tech nation and is receptive to the highly innovative products and services coming from engineering biology, therefore providing a fertile ground for UK-based innovations.
 There is growing demand in Japan for international R&D partnerships!

-The trade mission will take place over one week in Tokyo, as Tokyo is a hub of Japanese Engineering Biology.
-Therefore, Tokyo is the best place to offer you a chance to meet with an exciting range of organisations aimed at providing direct commercial opportunity and in-market connections to grow your company's potential!
+The trade mission will take place over one week in Tokyo and Yokohama.
+Tokyo is a hub of Japanese Engineering Biology and Yokohama is hosting BioJapan 2025.
+Therefore, this mission offers your company the direct opportunity to meet with an exciting range of organisations aimed at providing direct commercial opportunity and in-market connections to grow your company's potential!

 Join us to drive changes and set new standards in one of the most dynamic markets!